pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 applicability data.

 .. note::
-   The criteria is used by this API to select which consumers for which Pulp needs to find applicability data.
+   The criteria is used by this API to select the consumers for which Pulp needs to find applicability data.
 The ``sort`` option can be used in conjunction with ``limit`` and ``skip`` for pagination, but the ``sort`` option will not influence the ordering of the returned applicability reports